Searching ...

 A well-rounded job market

-One of the advantages of Tampa is its diversified job market.
-First, it has stability, thanks to MacDill Air Force Base and the University of South Florida, one of the state’s largest public universities.
-Healthcare is another leading employer, and the BayCare health system is one of the largest employers in the area and operates several hospitals.
+One reason Tampa keeps growing is its diversified job market.
+First, the local economy has stability, thanks to MacDill Air Force Base and the University of South Florida, one of the state’s largest public universities.
+Healthcare is another leading employer.
+The BayCare health system is one of the largest employers in the Tampa Bay area and operates several hospitals.

-Besides these industries, Tampa has a significant financial and professional services sector.
+In addition to these industries, Tampa has a significant financial and professional services sector.
 Around one of every four professional services businesses in Florida is in the Hillsborough County region.
-It has headquarters and branches for influential corporations like JP Morgan Chase, USAA, Citi, and MetLife.
-As an example, 8,000 people are employed by Citi, and the campus is the company’s second-largest office.
+It has headquarters and branches for influential corporations like Raymond James, JP Morgan Chase, USAA, Citi, and MetLife.
+For example, Citi employs 8,000 people, and the campus is the company’s second-largest office nationally.

 Life sciences is another quickly expanding part of the Tampa job market.
 Hillsborough County has become the center for North American operations for Pfizer, Bristol-Myers Squibb, and Johnson and Johnson branches.
 The metro already had the Moffitt Cancer Center, LifeLink, and Bausch & Lomb Pharmaceuticals.

 Defense and security are a linchpin part of the Tampa economy.
-MacDill Air Force Base is a crucial military installation located in Tampa.
-Numerous mission partners and specialized intelligence firms are serving as defense contractors.
+Numerous mission partners and specialized intelligence firms support MacDill Air Force Base as defense contractors.

 For more accolades, Tampa is also a leader in women-owned businesses and small business employment.
 The city has no less than eight accelerator programs or incubators that nurture its business-friendly environment.